Sen. Steve Daines, State Dept facilitate last-minute escapes for citizens trapped abroad amid coronavirus pandemic

 The pandemic has infected more than 400,000 people around the world and killed over 20,000.
 International lockdowns have led stranded travelers to reach out to lawmakers to cut through bureaucratic red tape, often with just minutes to spare.

-Pastor Mark Arbaugh, who had been stuck in Lima, Peru, told Fox News early Friday morning that he was one of those lucky escapees in large part because of his hometown senator.
+Pastor Mark Arbaugh, who had been stuck in Lima, Peru, told Fox News early Friday morning that he was one of those fortunate escapees in large part because of his hometown senator.

-"Senator Daines' office was very helpful to us," Arbaugh said in a text message to Fox News while onboard his repatriation flight into Washington, D.C.
+"Senator Daines' office was very helpful to us," Arbaugh said in a text message to Fox News while onboard his red-eye repatriation flight into Washington, D.C.
 He was traveling with several Montana Tech students.

 "Wally, from his office, has been putting in some long hours.
 Wally worked hard at making sure that my group of 4 and our new friends that were stranded from Atlanta in the same hotel with us got on the same manifest," Arbaugh added.

-Arbaugh said he had never met Daines or anyone in his office before, but worked closely with them as the situation unfolded.
+Arbaugh said he had never met Daines or anyone in his office before, but worked closely with them during the ordeal.
 As for the situation in Peru, Arbaugh observed that "a lot of people are gonna have a tough time getting out" now that the national quarantine there has been extended to April 12."
 But, Arbaugh said, he was looking forward to returning to the country when the situation stabilizes.

 Meanwhile, Isaac Sturgeon, 31, told Fox News that his return to the U.S. on Saturday night from Morocco came as military vehicles were preparing to enforce a strict curfew and shut down international travel indefinitely because of the virus.